It was updated in January 2023 by the CPRA, which created even more requirements.

-- If you unintentionally breach the CCPA, the Attorney General can give you 30 days to correct the breach.
-If you fail to do so you can be fined up to $2,500 for each violation.
+- If you unintentionally breach the CCPA, you can be fined up to $2,500 for each violation.
 This fine is under California's Business and Professions Code.

 - If you suffer a data breach involving unencrypted or unredacted personal information, consumers can take private legal action.
 You may have to pay damages of up to $750 for each affected consumer (or cover actual losses if greater), plus a court could impose further penalties.

 Comparisons with the GDPR

-A business covered by the CCPA may also be covered by the General Data Protection Regulation (GDPR), a set of European Union rules.
+A business covered by the CCPA (CPRA) may also be covered by the General Data Protection Regulation (GDPR), a set of European Union rules.
 While these laws cover similar principles, they have the following key differences:

-The CCPA applies to organizations doing business in California.
+The CCPA (CPRA) applies to organizations doing business in California.

 The GDPR applies to businesses who meet any of these three criteria:

 - The business operates in an EU country